symfony/symfony-docs/components/dependency_injection/factories.rst

 Using a Factory to Create Services
 ==================================

-Symfony2's Service Container provides a powerful way of controlling the creation of objects, allowing you to specify arguments passed to the constructor as well as calling methods and setting parameters.
+Symfony's Service Container provides a powerful way of controlling the creation of objects, allowing you to specify arguments passed to the constructor as well as calling methods and setting parameters.
 Sometimes, however, this will not provide you with everything you need to construct your objects.